kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 - Address reviews and bug reports from Beta users
 - Write a blog post about the feature
 - Graduate e2e tests as conformance tests
-- Lock the `TerminatingPodsAsActiveJobs` feature-gate
+- Lock the `JobRecreatePodsWhenFailed` feature-gate
-- Declare deprecation of the `TerminatingPodsAsActiveJobs` feature-gate in documentation
+- Declare deprecation of the `JobRecreatePodsWhenFailed` feature-gate in documentation
 <!--
 **Note:** *Not required until targeted at a release.*